Credit (HELOC) Dataset¶

 dtype: float64

-These features reveal which characteristics differ most between the two populations.
+These importances show which features differ most between the two populations.
 ExternalRiskEstimate dominates because it was the splitting criterion.
-However, other features like MSinceMostRecentDelq and MaxDelq2PublicRecLast12M also show notable importance, indicating the populations differ beyond just the splitting variable.
-This suggests covariate shift: the feature distributions differ, but the label distribution may respond differently.
+However, other features like MSinceMostRecentDelq and MaxDelq2PublicRecLast12M also show some discriminatory power, beyond the splitting variable.
+Feature importance enables targeted interventions and informs further investigation and analysis.

 loan_status = y_train.map({'Good': 0, 'Bad': 1}).values